Anoda cristata (L.) Schltdl.

 Origin - Native to the southwestern U.S.

 Other info. - This attractive little species is fairly uncommon in Missouri.
 It seems to be waiflike, popping up unexpectedly, persisting for a time, and then disappearing.
 In some cases, its presence in crop fields may be due to the presence of its seeds as a contaminant in agricultural seed stocks.
+It is a troublesome agricultural weed in some parts of the U.S., particularly in soybean fields.

 Photographs taken in Weldon Spring Conservation Area, St. Charles County, MO, 10-9-2011 (SRTurner).